ZtaMDev/SpectralLogger/README.md

 # Spectral Logs

-> The fastest, most elegant logging library for Node.js and TypeScript
+> The fastest, most elegant logging library for Node.js, TypeScript, Bun, and Deno

 Spectral is a high-performance, zero-dependency logging library designed to replace `console.log` with beautiful colors, advanced formatting, and incredible speed.